 Like Gordes, Bonnieux is one of the most picturesque villages in Provence, though this time the view you get is best upon leaving the city headed towards Buoux.
 In fact, if you drive towards Buoux, you’ll encounter one of the most beautiful open lavender fields that all of Provence has to offer.

-There’s also a 12th century church up at the top of Bonnieux, which you usually can’t enter – but it’s worth a walk up to the top to get these views.
+There’s also a 12th century church up at the top of Bonnieux, which you usually can’t enter – but it’s worth a walk up to the top to get these views of the Luberon Valley spread out below you.

 However, Bonnieux is definitely a little more upscale than some of these villages, with expensive shopping and pricier restaurants to boot.
 It’s absolutely worth the day trip, but I don’t know if I’d splurge on staying there.